ByteFan/Byteball-for-Woocommerce/README.md

 # Byteball-for-Woocommerce
-Byteball plugin to Woocommerce, the best eCommerce Platform for WordPress
+Byteball plugin to Woocommerce, the best eCommerce Platform for WordPress.

 ## Main features
 - powered by byteball-for-merchants payment gateway,